inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/systemfield.md

         return title.lower().replace(' ', '_')
 ```

-## Record Lifecycle Hooks Deep Dive
+## Record lifecycle hooks deep dive

-Understanding when each lifecycle hook is called is crucial for proper SystemField implementation:
+Understanding when each lifecycle hook is called is crucial for proper system field implementation:

 ### Initialization Hooks